SanderRonde/wc-lib/README.md

 ### Server-side rendering

 Server side is easily done by passing the component to the `ssr` function with the props, attributes, i18n and theme you want.
 The resulting string is ready to be sent to the client.
 Thanks to webcomponents and shadowroots, loading the original JS and defining the component immediately "hydrates" the component.
-This replaces it with an actual webcomponent instance (intead of raw HTML) and allows for its JS to run.
+This replaces it with an actual webcomponent instance (instead of raw HTML) and allows for its JS and handlers to run.

 ### Smart template system

 The templating system consists of two parts.
-The part renders them and the part that generates them (the part that features the custom properties).
+The part that renders them and the part that generates them (the part that features the custom properties).
 The part that renders them allows you to specify when to render certain templates.
 CSS stylesheets for example, don't need to be re-rendered when the language changes or when a property changes but they do need to be re-rendered when the theme changes.
 You can specify this for all templates (and you can choose multiple ones as well), making sure no unnecessary work is done.
-Stylesheets that are the same across all instances of a component are also merged into one, using [adopted stylesheets](https://wicg.github.io/construct-stylesheets/) to only render them once.
+Stylesheets that are the same across all instances of a component are also merged into one, using [adopted stylesheets](https://wicg.github.io/construct-stylesheets/) to only update them once for all instances on the page.

 ### Custom properties